- Date signed:

 His performances for the Blue-Whites were enough to attract interest from the country’s most successful club and in June 2017, he moved to Sparta Prague in the Czech capital.

-Martin has represented Slovakia at Under-19 and Under-21 level and made his full international debut in a 2-0 win against Montenegro in May 2014.
+He was capped by Slovakia at Under-19 and Under-21 level, making his full international debut in a 2-0 win against Montenegro in May 2014.

 - Full Name:

 - Date of birth: